New Army: General reform

-In response to von Hanneken's proposal Sheng Xuanhuai proposed that due to expenditure of the Green standard and the Yong YIng amounting to over 20mil taels each annually it would be better to disband these forces numbering some 800,000 and replace them with 300,000 western-style troops raised according to local conditions akin to the idea of Hu Yufen, however the Zongli Yamen retorted that disbanding such a large army would be extremely difficult and came out in favour of a more gradual program of reform with modernisation being extended to the existing forces.
+In response to von Hanneken's proposal, Sheng Xuanhuai proposed that, due to the expenditure of the Green Standard and the Yong Ying amounting to over 20 million taels each annually, it would be better to disband these forces numbering some 800,000 and replace them with 300,000 western-style troops raised according to local conditions akin to the idea of Hu Yufen.
+However, the Zongli Yamen retorted that disbanding such a large army would be extremely difficult and came out in favour of a more gradual program of reform with modernisation being extended to the existing forces.

-The Throne approved the creation of 2 German-style brigades but unlike previous reforms this was not a mere copy of drill and weapons but it followed German organisation patterns as well as German training and tactics in addition to drill and weaponry these were the Self-Strengthening Army of Zhang Zhidong and the Newly Created Army of Yuan Shikai.
+The Throne approved the creation of 2 German-style brigades but, unlike previous reforms, this was not a mere copy of drill and weapons, but a following of German organisation patterns as well as German training and tactics in addition to drill and weaponry of the Self-Strengthening Army of Zhang Zhidong and the Newly Created Army of Yuan Shikai.

-8 Banners
+Eight Banners

-It is important to note that despite the criticism of the old-style and inefficient Green standard and Yong Ying were common there were no immediate proposals for reform of the 8 banners by the Han officials the Manchus still closely guarding the 8 banners.
+It is important to note that despite the criticism of the old-style and inefficient Green Standard and Yong Ying, which was common, there were no immediate proposals for reform of the Eight Banners, which the Manchus still closely guarded, by the Han officials.

-In late 1895 Yinchang was ordered to choose and instruct Manchu officers at the Tianjin Military academy in anticipation of them taking command.
+In late 1895, Yinchang was ordered to choose and instruct Manchu officers at the Tianjin Military Academy in anticipation of their taking command.